-To monitor the effectiveness of regional road safety programs and initiatives, MAG produces an annual Transportation Safety Performance Report.
-It includes: crash statistics and trends, performance in comparison to the safety target, and a summary of road safety projects and activities in each action area, including their possible impact on road safety performance.
-MAG’s Transportation Safety Committee will provide oversight to programs and projects and will guide these activities throughout their implementation.
+To monitor the effectiveness of regional road safety programs and initiatives, MAG produces crash statistics and trends, performance in comparison to the safety target, and a summary of road safety projects and activities in each action area, including their possible impact on road safety performance.
+MAG’s Transportation Safety Committee provides oversight to programs and projects to guide these activities throughout their implementation.
 Regular review of projects and programs that address these strategies will be done under the direction of MAG’s Transportation Safety Committee.
 This STSP will be updated on a five-year cycle.

 State SHSP 2014